Tobago Downgraded To Tropical Storm Warning

 HazardsSeveral hazards are forecast.
 According to the TTMS: “Periods of showers and extended periods of rain are expected.
 Gusty winds are expected in heavy showers and thunderstorms that can still occur.
 The likelihood of landslides remains in areas so prone.”

-— Marine: According to the TTMS, “Hazardous seas have been observed with large, battering waves and mariners should continue to expect significant wave heights, posing danger to small craft, coastal and offshore activities.
+— Marine: According to the TTMS, “Hazardous seas have been observed with large, battering waves, and mariners should continue to expect significant wave heights, posing danger to small craft, coastal and offshore activities.
 Strong currents and choppy seas will make navigation hazardous.”

 Latest Alert

-Adverse Weather Alert Discontinued for T&T
+Adverse Weather Alert Discontinued For T&T

-The Trinidad and Tobago Meteorological Service (TTMS) has discontinued the Adverse Weather Alert for Trinidad and Tobago as conditions gradually settle. — What has happened: Periods of rain,…
+The Trinidad and Tobago Meteorological Service (TTMS) has discontinued the Adverse Weather Alert for Trinidad and Tobago. — What has happened: Fast-moving showers and thunderstorms affected…

 Trinidad and Tobago is NOT under any tropical storm or hurricane threat, watch, or warning at this time.